reflex-dev/reflex-web/blog/2024-06-04-using-table-component.md

 The `filter_values` event handler sets the state var `search_value` and then runs `self.load_entries`.

-The `%` character before and after `search_value` makes it a wildcard pattern that matches any sequence of characters before or after the `search_value` `query.where(...)` modifies the existing query to include a filtering condition.
+In the `self.load_entries` event handler the `%` character before and after `search_value` makes it a wildcard pattern that matches any sequence of characters before or after the `search_value`. `query.where(...)` modifies the existing query to include a filtering condition.
 The `or_` operator is a logical OR operator that combines multiple conditions.
 The query will return results that match any of these conditions dynamically generated by iterating over the fields returned by `Customer.get_fields()`, excluding the `id` and `payments` fields.

 The output for the `name` field is `Customer.name.ilike(search_value)`, which checks if the `name` column of the `Customer` table matches the `search_value` pattern in a case-insensitive manner (`ilike` stands for "case-insensitive like").